Aofficial0/TaskTracker/README.md

 #### Deployment

 - Repository created in Git

+  A Git repository was created to track the project's code and changes, ensuring efficient version control and a history of all modifications.

 - Deployed to Heroku

+  The application was deployed to Heroku, a cloud platform, allowing it to be accessible online with managed infrastructure.

 - Connected Secret Keys to config vars

+  Sensitive information, such as secret keys, was securely managed (config vars), ensuring they remain separate from the codebase.

 - Connected Code Institute PostGres Database

+  The application is connected to a PostgreSQL database provided by Code Institute to manage and store data securely.

 ---